St. Anthony, IA Demographics

 A map of St. Anthony's Population by Race

-Of the 1,028 places in Iowa, St. Anthony is the 900th most populous.
+St. Anthony is ranked the 867th most populous place in Iowa, out of 1,026 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+St. Anthony was ranked the 900th most populous place in the 2020 Census.

 St. Anthony's White Population